Watching TV shows or movies with an internet connection is easy to do with Disney Plus, Hulu, or Netflix.

 How Many Stations Can You Pick Up?

-This depends on the location you live in as big cites will have more stations than a rural area.
+How many stations are received depends on the location; big cities will usually have more stations than rural areas.

-Small towns usually have at least 40-50 channels that are streamed live over the air.
-While big cities often have many more.
+Small towns usually have at least 40-50 channels that are broadcasts over the air, while big cities often have many more.

 The only way to know for sure is once an adapter is set up to scan for available channels.